-First, look for a vibrant color of orange(or other color) because if the color is vivid, then it contains rich nutrients.
+First, look for a vibrant color of orange(or other colors) because if the color is vivid, then it contains rich nutrients.

 Avoid soft and mushy carrots.

-Try to avoid pre-washed carrots because it will last shorter than not washed carrots.
+Try to avoid pre-washed carrots because they will last shorter than not washed carrots.